Table of Contents

 Commas with Transitional Phrases

 Transitional phrases are words or groups of words that help connect ideas or show relationships between sentences and clauses.
 When using these phrases, it’s important to place a comma before and/or after them to enhance clarity and flow in writing.
-Here are some common transitional phrases and how to use commas with them:

 1. Beginning a Sentence